Nile Crocodile Farm

 Although a slight difference between the Lion and Safari Park and Rhino and Lion Reserve – in our opinion – both have conservational issues and should be avoided.
 Thus, currently we (Ekala Eco Tours) are not supplying tours to either.

-Not a single captive-bred, hand-reared lion (as would come from a private “park” type facility) has been successfully released into the wild.
+Further, not a single captive-bred, hand-reared lion (as would come from a private “park” type facility) has been successfully released into the wild.
 There is no conservation purpose to breed lions or to keep them in captivity.

 Over 3 lions – PER DAY - are killed in South Africa for the trophy, bones, claws, and teeth market.
-All these lions come from private lion “parks”.
-Ekala refuses to be a part of this industry.
+While all these lions come from private lion “parks”.
+Thus Ekala refuses to be a part of this industry.

-Ekala is not against legal and ethical forms of sustainable hunting and recognises the role that hunting plays in many conservation programs.
+Ekala is however not against legal and ethical forms of sustainable hunting and recognises the role that hunting plays in many conservation programs.
 However, the current figure of profits from hunting, for Africa, of the actual value, trickling down to the local community is less than 3%.

 Ekala complies 100% with the international efforts to eradicate animal abuse.